noir-lang/barretenberg-sys/README.md

 code .
 ```
 6. (Recommended) When launching VSCode for the first time, you should be prompted to install our recommended plugins.
 We highly recommend installing these for the best development experience.

+### Building and testing

+Building and testing the project is done through Nix commands.

+To build the project, run `nix build .` (or `nix build . -L` for verbose output).

+To run clippy and all tests in the project, run `nix flake check` (or `nix flake check -L` for verbose output).

+### Without direnv

+If you have hesitations with using `direnv`, you can launch a subshell with `nix develop` and then launch your editor
+from within the subshell.

+__Note:__ If you aren't using direnv nor launch your editor within the subshell, your editor won't have the correct environment
+variables to find system dependencies and probably won't be able to build the project.